-the Departments of the Army, Navy, and Air Force requiring vetting for courses for 14 days or less and otherwise not subject to DOD security vetting.
+As of August 2023, according to State officials with the Bureau of Consular Affairs, they were unaware of a January 2022 update from the Departments of the Army, Navy, and Air Force requiring vetting for courses for 14 days or less and otherwise not subject to DOD security vetting.

-A January 2022 memorandum from the military departments noted that IMS attending courses of 14 days or less are exempt from DOD's expanded biographic and biometric security vetting under section 1090 and DOD's November 2021 guidance memorandums, but that other DOD guidance authorized the military departments to conduct vetting for such IMS if desired.58 The military departments' memorandum states that the military departments have coordinated with the Defense Counterintelligence and Security Agency's Expedited Screening Center to begin screening IMS biographic information submitted as part of the student's nonimmigrant visa application for courses 14 days or less in duration and not subject to the enhanced security vetting required by section 1090.59
+A January 2022 memorandum from the military departments noted that IMS attending courses of 14 days or less are exempt from DOD's expanded biographic and biometric security vetting under section 1090 and DOD's November 2021 guidance memorandums, but that other DOD guidance authorized the military departments to conduct vetting for such IMS if desired.
+The military departments' memorandum states that the military departments have coordinated with the Defense Counterintelligence and Security Agency's Expedited Screening Center to begin screening IMS biographic information submitted as part of the student's nonimmigrant visa application for courses 14 days or less in duration and not subject to the enhanced security vetting required by section 1090.

 As a result of the lack of coordination on this update, State officials said they were unsure if they should be confirming completion of this vetting prior to issuing the student a visa in the same way they do for DOD security vetting (e.g., notification on DOD letterhead or through an official U.S. government email).
-In October 2023, Consular Affairs officials said that, upon request, the Defense Counterintelligence and Security Agency provided a copy of the guidance.
-Consular Affairs officials said they plan to update their Foreign Affairs Manual to reflect that all IMS attending training at the DOD installation in the U.S. need to be vetted by DOD.
+In October 2023, Consular Affairs officials said that, upon request, the Defense Counterintelligence and